 What are dental sealants?

 Dental sealants are thin plastic coatings that are applied to the biting surfaces of the back teeth to protect them from tooth decay.
 Most tooth decay in children and teens occurs on these surfaces.
-Sealants that we use at Broadway Family Dental protect the chewing surfaces from tooth decay by keeping germs and food particles out of these grooves.
+Sealants that we use at Brooklyn, NY family dentistry center protect the chewing surfaces from tooth decay by keeping germs and food particles out of these grooves.

 Make your appointment today to get a highly personalized and comprehensive Brooklyn dentistry care.
-Come see the Broadway Family Dentistry and meet a leading dentist in Brooklyn Dr. Dekhtyar.
-Get the care you need in the safe, reassuring hands of the best rated general and cosmetic dentist in Brooklyn.
+Come see our dentistry center and meet a leading Broadway dentistry expert Dr. Dekhtyar.
+Get the care you need in the safe, reassuring hands of the best rated general and cosmetic dentist in Brooklyn, NY.

 Which teeth are suitable for sealants?